Communication

 Contact

-If you have any questions about students communication, you can either contact their class teacher, or Amanda on email a.evans@regency.worcs.sch.uk – working days Monday and Tuesday.
+If you have any questions about students communication, you can either contact your child’s class teacher, or Selby on email s.nind@regency.worcs.sch.uk Monday to Friday.

-If your son/daughter is referred to Speech and Language Therapy you can contact them on the email or phone number on the last report you received, in school on Tuesdays or via Amanda.
+If your son/daughter is referred to Speech and Language Therapy you can contact them on the email or phone number on the last report you received, in school on Mondays or via Selby.

 Require More Information?